 Further, while we may acknowledge an end in physical presence, we may still recognize that it has helped shape us into who we are in the present.

-The process of individually handling each object and going through this process of acknowledgment, allowing thoughts to settle, helps to clear not only our environments, but more importantly our mind.
+The process of individually handling each object and going through this process of acknowledgment, allowing thoughts to settle, helps to clear not only our environments but more importantly our mind.

 One can also consider where an object goes in the act of discarding.
-Finding things a new home may provide a sense of continued story for the objects, particularly when they are still held dear, yet do not spark joy in current times.
+Finding things a new home may provide a sense of a continued story for the objects, particularly when they are still held dear, yet do not spark joy in current times.